patankaraashish36/numpy/README.md

 # numpy
-This is my first numpy repository.
+This is my first repository.
+This is a Numpy Repo.